anthill/blog/_posts/26-11-2014-counting-coworkers-with-machine-learning.markdown

 ## Next steps

 Neither of the two techniques above are perfect but they give information.
-The next steps on this side project is to measure other features:
+The next steps on this side project are to measure other features:

 - noise level: when there is an external event, it could help the two previous techniques
 - brightness: each lamp automatically turns off when nobody is around it